awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-alternating.md

 # Set up alternating users rotation for AWS Secrets Manager<a name="tutorials_rotation-alternating"></a>

 In this tutorial, you learn how to set up alternating users rotation for a secret that contains database credentials\. *Alternating users rotation* is a rotation strategy where Secrets Manager clones the user and then alternates which user's credentials are updated\.
 This strategy is a good choice if you need high availability for your secret, because one of the alternating users has current credentials to RDS while the other one is being updated\.
-For more information, see [Rotation strategies](rotating-secrets_strategies.md)\.
+For more information, see [Rotation strategy: alternating users](getting-started.md#rotating-secrets-two-users)\.

 To set up alternating users rotation, you need two secrets:
 + One secret with the credentials that you want to rotate\.